Best FPL Goalkeepers to pick in Gameweek 25

 Or when the first one has an easy fixture, the other one has a tough fixture.
 The idea is, that you will exploit this rotation (of H/A, or fixtures), to maximize the point output from your goalkeepers, as you will always play the one with the better fixture.

 This strategy looks great on paper.
-But when put in practice, you will leave many point son the bench too many times.
-It is hard to predict, when the points come from – sometimes, you bench goalkeepers with tough fixture, but that could be the fixture with a surprising clean sheet, 6 saves and 3 bonus points.
+But when put in practice, you will leave many points on the bench too many times.
+It is hard to predict where the points come from – sometimes, you bench goalkeepers with a tough fixture, but that could be the fixture with a surprising clean sheet, 6 saves and 3 bonus points.

 • Total costs = 4.5 + 4.5 = 9m